 Before Hamilton landed in Hartford, I’d heard (and loved) the score, but hadn’t seen it onstage, so it was new to my eyes more than my ears.
 So to answer my first question, this isn’t a review so much as an already-fan’s impression of the total experience.

 The costumes, 18th-century(ish) and the hair, 21st.

 The 11-member multiracial ensemble, clad in parchment-toned foundation garments, slipping in and out of military jackets (British red and Yankee blue) and empire-waist gowns, giving background texture to the scenes, playing supporting roles, and dancing an ingenious hybrid of breaking and Broadway.

-The fluid staging, scenes melting into each other as the ensemble spirit set pieces on and offstage.
-(One eye-popping effect when Hamilton feels himself “In the Eye of the Hurricane” and the furniture takes flight, not with technical tricks but raised and whirled by human hands – theater that proudly declares it’s theater.)
+The fluid staging, scenes melting into each other as the ensemble spirits set pieces on and offstage.
+(One eye-popping effect comes when Hamilton feels himself “In the Eye of the Hurricane” and the furniture takes flight, not with technical tricks but raised and whirled by human hands – theater that proudly declares it’s theater.)